September 20th, 2012

 Set a workout schedule and make it a priority.
 The moment you say, “Eh, I can work out tomorrow instead,” you lose!
 Before you know it, you’ll be barreling down a shame spiral of chocolate and pizza.
 Also, try planning weekly menus so that you can stick to a healthy diet instead of reaching for junk food when you don’t know what to make for dinner.

 As for your finances, once you set your goals and figure out how much you can pay off/save each month, automate it!

 - Set up an automatic savings system and have that carefully calculated amount deducted from your account on a consistent basis.
 That way you don’t see the money, and you won’t be tempted to spend it.
 Many financial institutions now have the option to automatically withdraw money from your checking account and move it into your savings.
 Check your bank.
 If it doesn’t have that available, look into online savings accounts, which generally have this option as well as higher interest rates (ING Direct, Ally Bank, etc).

 - Set up auto-payments for your bills and loans/credit cards so you don’t miss any payments.
 Make sure you budget for these auto-payments so you don’t overdraw from your checking account.
-If you want to improve your credit score–this will definitely help!
+If you want to improve your credit health–this will definitely help!